liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ---

-![](../../images/tip-pen-paper.png)**Note:** Similar to script editors, Developer Studio allows you to use text, FreeMarker and Velocity template editors while modifying the same workflow definition XML file.
+![](../../images/tip-pen-paper.png)**Note:** Similar to script editors, Developer Studio allows you to use text, FreeMarker, and Velocity template editors while modifying the same workflow definition XML file.

 ---